 An important part of this duty is to provide an annual report about the duty of candour in our service.
-This short report describes how Deeside Care Home has operated the duty of candour during the period from 1st April 2023 to the 31st of March 2024.
+This short report describes how Deeside Care Home has operated the duty of candour during the period from1st April 2024 to the 31st of March 2025.
 We hope you find this report useful.

-Deeside Care Home provides care for 68 residents.
+Deeside Care Home provides care for 68 residents (as per registered capacity).
 We provide residential, nursing, and dementia residential care for elderly, frail people who require care and support in a homely setting.
 We aim to ensure that our residents receive an excellent quality of care and live happy, fulfilled lives.

-Within the last 12 months, there have been 5 recorded incidents.
+Within the last 12 months, there have been 6 incidents at the home, to which the duty of candour applied.
 These are where types of incidents have happened which are unintended or unexpected, and do not relate directly to the natural course of someone's illness or underlying condition.

 Types of Unexpected or Unintended incidents specified within the legislation.
 The number of people affected Someone's sensory, motor, or intellectual function 0 is impaired for 28 days or more.
-Someone has experienced pain or psychological harm for 28 days or more.
-0 A person needed health treatment to prevent them from dying.
-0 A person needed health treatment to prevent other injuries.
-2 The structure of someone's body changes because of harm/injury.
-3 Someone's treatment has increased because of harm.
-0 Someone's life expectancy becomes shorted because of harm.
-0 Someone has permanently lost bodily, sensory, motor, or intellectual functions because of harm.
-0 Someone has died.
-0 to them in person and in writing, and offered to meet with them and their families.
-In each case, we reviewed what happened and what if anything, went wrong to try and learn for the future.
+Someone has experienced pain or psychological 6 harm for 28 days or more.
+A person needed health treatment to prevent them 0 from dying.
+A person needed health treatment to prevent other 0 injuries.
+The structure of someone's body changes because 6 of harm/injury.
+Someone's treatment has increased because of 0 harm.
+Someone's life expectancy becomes shorted 0 because of harm.
+Someone has permanently lost bodily, sensory, 0 motor, or intellectual functions because of harm.
+Someone has died.
+0

-When we realised the events above had happened, we followed the correct procedure for the incidents.
-This means we informed the people affected, apologised
+When we realised the events above had happened, we followed the correct procedure.
+This means we informed the people affected, apologised to them in person and in writing, and offered to meet with them and their family.
+We reviewed what happened and what if anything, went wrong to try and learn for the future.

-Duty of Candour Report 2023-2024 Deeside Care Home
+Duty of Candour Report 2024-2025

+Deeside Care Home

-If something has happened that triggers the duty of candour, our staff report this to the Care Home Manager who has responsibility for ensuring that the Duty of Candour procedure is followed.
-The manager records the incidents and reports them as necessary to the Care Inspectorate, the local contracting authority, and the Regional Director for the company.
-When an incident or accident has happened, the manager and staff set up a learning review.
+If something has happened that triggers the duty of candour, our staff report this to the Home Manager who has responsibility for ensuring that the Duty of Candour procedure is followed.
+The Home Manager records the incident or accident and reports it as necessary to the Care Inspectorate, the local contracting authority, the Regional Director, and the Quality Director, for the company.
+When an incident or accident has happened, the Home Manager and staff set up a learning review.
 This allows everyone involved to review what happened and identify changes for the future.

 All new staff learn about the duty of candour at their induction.
 We know that serious mistakes can be distressing for staff as well as people who use care and their families.

-In response to the residents who experienced harm; in consultation with both individuals and their families, we reviewed their care and support plans and introduced additional measures, including the use of fall technology.
+In response to the residents who experienced harm; in consultation with both individuals and their families, we reviewed their care and support plans, and introduced additional measures, including the use of falls technology.

-This is the sixth year of the duty of candour being in operation and it has helped focus our learning and planning for improvements as a service and as a company.
+Duty of candour informs our learning and planning for improvements as a service, and as a company.
 It has helped us to remember that people who use our services have the right to know when things could be better, as well as when they go well.